 The General Police Directorate – the police headquarters in Ljubljana – is made up of:

-- The Office of the Director General of Police;
+- The Service of the Director General of the Police;

 - Uniformed Police Directorate;

 International police cooperation activities are performed by the International Police Cooperation Division (IPCD) of Slovenia’s Criminal Police Directorate.
 It is the essential law enforcement platform for Slovenian police investigations which require co-operation with INTERPOL’s international police community.
 Slovenia’s INTERPOL National Central Bureau (NCB) function is undertaken by the Criminal Police Directorate at the General Police Directorate (headquarters).

 IPCD is made up of two units which provide a permanent 24-hour service: